Dave Ramsey Budget Percentages

 Debt is not a category in the Dave Ramsey budget percentages categories.
 However, Ramsey suggests putting as much as possible towards your non-mortgage debt, such as credit cards or student loans.

-A budget is a valuable asset that will enable you to pay off debt quickly.
+A budget is a valuable asset enabling you to pay off debt quickly.

 How to Create Your Monthly Budget